projectatomic/atomic-site/source/blog/2015-06-05-running-cockpit-as-a-service.html.md

 READMORE

 This means you can simply run `atomic run fedora/cockpitws` as root or with sudo and cockpit will be running on port 9090.

+### Inspecting the new SPC
-Very simple, but that means it doesn't run as a service like it did previously.
-To make the cockpitws container start and stop with the system we can create a systemd unit file.
+Very simple, but that means you'll need to manually restart cockpit after a reboot.
+To make the cockpitws container start and stop with the system, we need a systemd unit file.

-Lets we'll go ahead look at the LABELs the Cockpit Project team used in the Dockerfile using `atomic info`.
+Using `atomic info`, look at the LABELs the Cockpit Project team used in the Dockerfile for the SPC.

 ```
 [fedora@atomic-cockpit ~]$ sudo atomic info fedora/cockpitws